-Don’t forget that watching live music or creating your own music is another great way to combat Stress and Anxiety.
+Also, don’t forget that watching live music or creating your own music is another great way to combat Stress and Anxiety.

-5. Read Positive Books or Self Improvement
+5. Read Positive Books on Self Improvement, Philosophy and your Interests

 Books have the ability to take your mind far away to another place.
 Like music though, be careful of the context of the book.
 Inspirational biographies, thrilling novels, epic science fictions or motivating self improvement are the types of things I suggest reading.

 6. Get Enough Sleep

 This one is pretty simple and obvious.
 Anxiety and Stress increases when you don’t get adequate sleep.
 We are all slightly different and recommendations span between 6 and 8 hours.
 Figure out when you are at your best and aim for that amount of sleep every night.